sachet2022/AuE8230Spring22_Sachet/README.md

 # AuE8230Spring22_Sachet
-Autonomy Science and Systems course projects
+Hello, I am Sachet Khatiwada.
+I am a graduate student at Clemson University.
+This repository is for projects in Autonomy: Science and Systems class in the Spring 2022 semester.